 -

 Reduce food waste: A significant portion of the food produced in the United States is wasted, contributing to environmental problems and economic losses.
 Plan your meals, store food properly, and use leftovers creatively to reduce food waste in your household.
-Composting food scraps is another effective way to reduce waste and create nutrient-rich soil for your garden.
+Composting food scraps is another effective way to reduce waste and create nutrient-rich soil for your garden And that's really what it comes down to..

 -